ckdev88/mondlypress/README.md

 ### Nice things still to do
 - ~~Skip microphone: `ESC`~~
+- use `BACKSPACE` to recover spelled word from stack to buffer
+- when typing a word which is not in buffer, after ENTER in typeshower give feedback (red or so)

 ### Roadmap
 1. ~~simple script in console with event listeners~~